"Like a war zone": Sacramento tourists escape deadly flames in Maui

 "Absolute sadness.
 It's a place we've been going to for years and we feel very connected the people there are absolutely amazing," Prior said.
 "This is their home, their land, where they make their money.
 People's lives are lost, and their homes are lost."

-Hawaii is seeking a presidential emergency to allow for all available resources to be diverted to help in the disaster.
-The American Red Cross from the Sacramento and surrounding region will deploy to Maui soon to help with disaster relief.
+The American Red Cross from Sacramento and the surrounding region along with local fire crews have deployed to Maui soon to help with disaster relief.

 for more features.